 For further information on traffic studies in other ODOT Districts

-Information on who to contact in all twelve ODOT District is provided on the District Safety Coordinators page of the ODOT Office of Systems Planning and Program Management.
+Information on who to contact in all twelve ODOT District is provided on the District Safety Coordinators PDF list of the ODOT Office of Program Management.

 When and how are speed zones established to reduce the legal speed limits?